 We have twice visited the North East in the FA Cup on this day in history.

-1920 - We drew 1-1 at South Shields in the First Round, with Harry Lewis grabbing our goal and Harry Woods nabbing the first of his five strikes past us.
+1920 - We drew 1-1 at South Shields in the First Round, with Harry Lewis grabbing our goal and Harry Woods nabbing the first of his five strikes past us as Donald Mackinlay reached a century of reds games.
 We won the Anfield replay, but went out to Huddersfield Town in the Fourth Round that season.

-1953 - We lost 1-0 at Gateshead in the Third Round with right-half Roy Saunders making his reds bow.
+1953 - We lost 1-0 at Gateshead in the Third Round with left-winger Mervyn Jones and right-half Roy Saunders making their reds bows.

 2012 - Nick Barmby was appointed Manager of Hull City on a permanent basis, staying in the role for just four months before he was sacked for speaking out about the owners and transfer funds.